Jennifer Lawrence Responds To Nude Photo Leak

 “There’s not one person in the world that is not capable of seeing these intimate photos of me… somebody can just pull them up on their phone,” she continued of how the crime continues to haunt her.
 “That was a really impossible thing to process.”

-The Hunger Games actress then revealed why she decided not to pursue legal action against the hacker or any website who posted her nude photos, confirming that they were intended for her boyfriend at the time, British actor Nicholas Hault.
+The Hunger Games actress then revealed why she decided not to pursue legal action against the hacker or any website who posted her nude photos, confirming that they were intended for her boyfriend at the time, British actor Nicholas Hoult.

 “None of that was gonna really bring me peace, none of that was gonna bring my nude body back to me and Nic, the person that they were intended for,” she explained of why she didn’t sue.
 “I wasn’t interested in suing everybody; I was just interested in healing.”